TomekTarczynski/Tutorial/git.md

 `$ git branch -D <branch>` | Force delete the specified branch, even if it has unmerged changes.
 `$ git branch -m <branch>` | Rename the current branch to `<branch>`.
 `$ git branch -a` | List all remote branches
+`$ git checkout <branch>` | Switches to branch to `<branch>`

+Update command | What it does
+---------------- | -----------------------------or
+`git fetch <remote>` | Fetch all of the branches from the repository.
+This also downloads all of the required commits and files from the other repository.
+`git fetch --dry-run` | The --dry-run option will perform a demo run of the command.
+It will output examples of actions it will take during the fetch but not apply them.

+The git fetch command downloads commits, files, and refs from a remote repository into your local repo.
+It doesn’t force you to actually merge the changes into your repository.
+Git isolates fetched content as a from existing local content, it has absolutely no effect on your local development work. git pull is the more aggressive alternative, it will download the remote content for the active local branch and immediately execute git merge to create a merge commit for the new remote content.

 ### How to reverse a commit?
 `$ git revert` reverses a single commit and keep all the other ones.
 It is not removed from the history, a new commit is added which make changes as the reverted commit was never done although it is still part of the commit history.
 An example: